RedisVentures/redis-feast-gcp/feature_store/README.md

 # Feature Store Overview
-A quick view of what's in this repository:
+A quick view of what's in this package:

-* `data/` is a holder folder for datasets when working locally
-* `feature_repo/` contains feature definitions and configuration
+* [`repo/`](repo/) contains Feast feature definitions and configuration.
-* `materialization/` contains scripts to deploy a cloud function for materializing features into Redis

-TBD
+* [`utils/`](utils/) contains helper utilities and functions that can be used throughout.
+* [`feature_store_setup.ipynb`](feature_store_setup.ipynb) a Jupyter notebook for working with Feast and the newly configured GCP infra.

+TBD -- Need to fill this out a good bit.

+>Our offline features will be stored in GCP BigQuery.
+Above, we've already created a dataset `gcp_feast_demo` where our cloud function can load two new tables.

+- `gcp_feast_demo.us_weekly_vaccinations` - Weekly vaccination counts across the United States by State.
+- `gcp_feast_demo.vaccine_search_trends` - Weekly vaccine search trends series with three search categories (interest, intent, and safety) by US state.